mkopsho/kopsho-cafe/blog/why-did-i-decide-sw-dev.md

 I recently got done with a 7-year stint at a mid-stage startup.
 Working for this startup was fantastic for me; I got to work on a small team full of smart people, learned *a ton* on the job, and got to build big things.
 I was working in Infrastructure/Operations so I got to touch a bit of everything computer-related!
 The startup was very successful, grew very fast, and eventually cornered the market on email marketing ([nbd](https://marketingland.com/mailchimp-claims-over-60-share-of-email-industry-in-latest-report-273926)).
 As we grew, we realized that we needed folks to help people coalesce and organize around work in an efficient and sustainable way.

 That was in 2015.
 That is also when I decided to become a manager.
+Y'know, to help with the coalescing and organizing.

 ![Lumbergh](../images/office_space.gif)